 Early in my author career, the concept of paid promos seemed rather luxurious, something that only big publishers did.
 But once I took the plunge, my jaw hit the floor.
 These services generate thousands of sales for my books (real sales, not just downloads).
 They have massive readerships that I can only dream of reaching on my own.
 It’s a laser-focused approach that outperforms social media to a comical degree.
 As an unforeseen bonus, using them frees up valuable writing time that I would have otherwise pissed away on social media.

 Everyone say it with me: time equals money.

 Speaking of money, this strategy has dramatically simplified my marketing investment.
-Every promo run spikes my Kindle Unlimited pages read, which pays for the service and generates word-of-mouth sales.
-In addition, the runs always result in more ratings and reviews, which are invaluable to indie authors.
+Every promo run spikes my sales and rankings, which pay for the service and generate web traffic.
+The freebie runs are especially potent, as they generate rolling spikes through sequel sales and box sets.
+In addition, every spike results in more ratings and reviews, which are invaluable to indie authors.

 And so, I decided to ditch my social media presence (for the most part).
 It’s a strange thing to say because I rode the bandwagon for a very long time, especially when I was first starting out.
 But after several years in the promo trenches, it’s hard to argue the ROI between paid services and social networking.
 This is not to say that I will delete my accounts and walk away (yet).
 I’m just limiting my time to big news and special events.

 To quote a popular mantra, “I’d rather be writing.”